holoviz/panel/doc/Roadmap.rst

    support could be added for objects defined using the Traitlets library.
-Traitlets and Param offer similar functionality, so the benefit of adding Traitlets support would primarily be for users who have large bodies of code already written as traitlets, but for those users it could be very helpful.
+Traitlets and Param offer similar functionality, so the benefit of adding Traitlets support would primarily be for users who have large bodies of code already written as traitlets.

 If any of the functionality above is interesting to you (or you have ideas of your own!) and can offer help with implementation, please